nul800sebastiaan/YubiKey2Factor/README.md

 # YubiKey2Factor
-2FA with Google Authenticator and YubiKey
-This version contains google authenticator mechanisem only, and not the yubikey.
+2FA with Google Authenticator and YubiKey (thank Sebastian) This version contains google authenticator mechanisem only, and not the yubikey.

 Configuration-